robert-abela/missing-rss-feeds/README.md

 ## @TheTimesofMalta Twitter
 [The Times of Malta](https://www.timesofmalta.com) maintains a Twitter handle named [@TheTimesofMalta](https://twitter.com/TheTimesofMalta) which it uses to tweet some of the news items on its web site.
 In the past there used to be an RSS feed which has now been turned off.
 This project aims to fill that gap by converting the tweet stream into an RSS feed.
+It also fetches whole article and main image from Times of Malta after following t.co and bit.ly redirects.

 The RSS feed can be accessed at: https://missing-rss-feed.herokuapp.com/tom